The Board of Trustees has established the following policies and eligibility guidelines for schools applying for Edward E. Ford Foundation grants.

 The Head of School must phone the Foundation office in order for a school to be placed on an agenda.
 No proposal can be considered from schools that have not reserved a place on an agenda.

-- A two-hour interview is required of the Head of School who will meet with the Executive Director of the Foundation in the Portland, Maine office.
+- A two-hour interview is required of the Head of School who will meet with the Executive Director of the Foundation in the Brooklyn, New York office.
 Interview deadlines for the November and June agendas are September 15 and April 1, respectively.

 - Most grants are for $50,000 or less, with a match of at least one-to-one.